-The Batavian was officially launched May 1, 2008.
-It is the first local, online-only news source for Batavia and Genesee County.
+The Batavian was launched on May 1, 2008.
+It is the first comprehensive, digital news source for Batavia and Genesee County.
 The Batavian now stands as Genesee County's most popular online news site.

 The purpose of the site is to provide local residents with timely news and information mostly about Genesee County.
 It is also our mission to ensure that every resident has a chance to contribute to the community by posting news and opinion about events, whether of local interest or national or international importance.

 We believe that through civil discussion, communities grow stronger.
 We encourage all residents to participate and ask that each contributor treat others with respect.

 The Batavian is not affiliated with any other local media.
 It is independently operated.

 The Genesee County Chamber of Commerce selected The Batavian as the 2009 Innovative Enterprise of the Year.

 Howard Owens is originally from San Diego, Calif., where he started his journalism career in 1986 as co-publisher of a community weekly.
 He has been a daily newspaper reporter and editor.
 In 1995, he launched East County Online, a website for six community weeklies in San Diego County.
 It was the first website serving a group of weekly papers.
 He was director of new media for The Ventura County Star, which won the Online News Association's General Excellence Award in 2004.
 In 2005, he was VP of Interactive for The Bakersfield Californian.
 Bakersfield.com won a General Excellence award from the Inland Press Association.
 From 2006 until 2009, he was director of digital publishing for GateHouse Media based in Fairport, N.Y.
 He is a former member of the Newspaper Association of America's Digital Media Federation board and served on NAA's audience development committee.
 He is the founder of Local Independent Online News Publishers.
 Howard's email address is: [email protected]